MAiKo26/GRH-MC/README.md

 # WindowsAppGRH-MC
- Application Windows GRH-MC

-This Application was done as part of my Final Graduation University Project where I did a Windows and Android Application for Media Concept for a Human Ressource management module.
+A Windows Form application was done as part of my Final Graduation University Project where I did a Windows and Android Application for Media Concept for a Human Ressource management module.

-This Repository is about the Windows Application.
+# What I Learned

+* .NET Visual Basic
+* Visual Studio IDE